marieane22/marieane22/README.md

 ### Hi there 👋, i'm Ana-Maria @ from Chicago
-- 🔭 I’m currently working on Terraform certification
+- 🔭 I’m currently working on CKA certification
-- 🌱 I’m currently learning Kubernetes
 - 🤔 I’m looking for help with K8 projects
 - ⚡ Fun fact: I was born in Romania